PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 To run this user script:

 #.
-In ``Inputs``, type in **Camera 'x'** and click on the add button.
+In ``Inputs``, type in **Camera 'x'** and click on the **Add** button.
 This will add the webcam stream as an input.
-The user needs to type this in everytime they reload the script for reasons described in :ref:`video device api <datastreamapi video devices>`
+The user needs to type this in everytime they reload the script for reasons described in :ref:`Video Device API <datastreamapi video devices>`
 #.
-In ``Outputs``, type in **OutputImg** and click on the add button.
+In ``Outputs``, type in **OutputImg** and click on the **Add** button.
 We use this name because we named the output that way in the code.
 Please feel free to play around with it.
 Adding this here will enable streaming of the output image in the user code.
 #.
 Change the size of the OutputImg to **921600**.
 This is the size of the image stream from the webcam, which is 640x480x3.
 #.
 Make sure you select **ZMQ** as the streaming interface and **uint8** as its datatype.
 You can use any port number, but here we chose **11000** for the example.
 #.
 Go back to the ``Stream`` tab.
 In ``Add Stream``, type in **OutputImg**, make sure you are using the same port number as the one you chose previously.
-Double check that your datatype is uint8 and that you are using ZMQ as the streaming interface.
-Then, click on the add button.
+Double check that your datatype is **uint8** and that you are using **ZMQ** as the streaming interface.
+Then, click on the **Add** button.
 This will add the output image of the user code as a stream.
 Please notice that the ``Stream`` tab and the user script are independent from each other, and that adding something in one place does not automatically add it to the other.

 Now, you are ready to run the code.
 Go back to the ``Scripting`` tab and click on the ``Run`` button.
-You should see the output image stream from the user code in the ``Stream`` tab.

 (video)